mantl/mantl/README.rst

 License
 -------
+Copyright ©2015 Cisco Systems, Inc. All rights reserved.

-Released unther the Apache 2.0 License.
+Released under the Apache 2.0 License.
 See LICENSE.